fsschneider/HITYWorkshopPoll/README.md

 ---

 For the 2022 NeurIPS workshop "Has it Trained Yet?
-A Workshop for Algorithmic Efficiency in Practical Neural Network Training" we performed a poll about the current training practices in the community.
-The poll was shared online via the workshop website, Twitter, and email, as well as at the in-person NeurIPS workshop.
+A Workshop for Algorithmic Efficiency in Practical Neural Network Training" we conducted a survey to gather insights on the current training practices within the community.
+The poll was distributed through the workshop website, Twitter, email, and at the in-person NeurIPS event.

-The results of the poll are summarized in the PDF of this repository.
+The survey's results can be found in the [PDF](PollResults.pdf) in this repository.

 ![The first page of the poll results](PollResults.png)